Updated November 2017

 The high stretch factor of the Iceglory kept us comfortable all day in the snow.

-Ski pants are made for long days in winter weather; they are higher performing than inexpensive "snow pants" that do not have the technology and performance to keep you protected from ultra cold, wet winter weather.
+Ski pants are made for long days in winter weather; they are higher performing than inexpensive "snow pants" that do not have the technology and performance to keep you protected from ultracold, wet winter weather.
 When selecting the pair that's right for you, it's important to first think about how you'll be using them — Do you live near a mountain with bitterly cold winters?
 Will you be chasing pow during big storms?
 Do you plan to use these pants in the backcountry?
 Or do you usually just hit the slopes for a week-long vacation in late April?

 An excellent day to be wearing stretchy, comfortable pants

-With the answers of these questions in mind, consider the technical attributes and features like warmth, ventilation, and weather resistance that will best serve you.
+With the answers to these questions in mind, consider the technical attributes and features like warmth, ventilation, and weather resistance that will best serve you.
 From there, look at style, fit, and comfort because if your pants aren't going to keep you warm and dry, you won't be able to enjoy yourself.
 Many skiers and winter enthusiasts will only buy one pair of ski pants and then pair it with different ski jackets for women

 Types of Women's Ski Pants